NUSOC/openam-authentication/README.md

-# openam-authentication plugin
+# openam-authentication plugin (forked to function with agent-less SSO)

 ## Warning
 *This code is not supported by ForgeRock and it is your responsibility to verify that the software is suitable and safe for use.*

-We're building this to transition our wordpress installations from FR OpenAM to our institutions.
-We've added a third option:
+We're building this to transition our wordpress installations from FR OpenAM to our institution's implementation of an "agentless SSO" through a centralized registry .
+We've added a third option so that when the institution decides to flip the switch, we'll be ready.

+With the existing options that were already in the original version of this plugin, the third we've added is "Unofficially Forked".
+When chosen, all option value in the "Forked" section are used.

 - 1.0
 - Legacy
 - Unofficially Forked

-This third option allows for the Agent-less API call.
+This third option allows for the forked functionality.
+Eventually, original functions this plugin will be deprecated.

 ## To use
 ### From `wp-content/plugins`